Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Quantum gravitational instabilities of spacetime

 and compare them with the radiation-dominated solution $h( \tau)=1/2\cdot\tau$.
-Fig.\ref{fig:radiation1} show that the de Sitter spacetime is stable for $y>0$ under the Hubble perturbations and the variations converge to the solutions of the general relativity.
+Fig.\ref{fig:radiation1} show that the de Sitter spacetime oscillates for $y>0$ under the Hubble perturbations and the variations converge to the solutions of the general relativity.
 In this case we found that the Hubble oscillations are faster for the small values of $x,y$.
-On the other hand, Fig.\ref{fig:radiation2} show that the higher-derivative curvature corrections lead to the instability and for $y<0$ the solutions do not follow the usual general relativity.
-As we saw in the case of the de Sitter spacetime the smallness of $x,y$ amplify the spacetime instability~\cite{Suen:1989bg,Suen:1988uf}.
+On the other hand, Fig.\ref{fig:radiation2} show that the higher-derivative curvature corrections lead to the instability and for $y<0$ the solutions do not follow general relativity.
+For $x=0$, we demonstrate the dynamics of the normalized Hubble parameter $h( \tau)$ in Fig.\ref{fig:radiation3} and Fig.\ref{fig:radiation4}.

+As we saw in the de Sitter spacetime the smallness of $x,y$ amplifies the instability~\cite{Suen:1989bg,Suen:1988uf}.
 Therefore, the Planck-suppressed curvature corrections strongly affect the spacetime dynamics.

-For $x=0$, we demonstrate the dynamics of the normalized Hubble parameter $h( \tau)$ in Fig.\ref{fig:radiation3} and Fig.\ref{fig:radiation4}.
-Clearly, these figures shows the instability of radiation-dominated Universe.
-For $y>0$, the higher-derivative curvature corrections might not destabilize the classical spacetime since the solutions approach to the usual general relativity.
-Thus, the stability condition for the effective field theory of QG could be written as follows,
+For $y< 0$, the higher-derivative curvature corrections clearly destabilize the classical spacetime and the universe at least has to satisfy the following conditions,

 where $\mu$ is the renormalization scale.
-However, it is not easy to satisfy that condition because the higher-derivative curvature couplings changes for the cosmological scale.
-The hard fine-tuning is required for the couplings from the past to the future, and moreover, the above condition is only effective for the one-loop perturbative corrections.
+However, it is not easy to satisfy that condition because the higher-derivative curvature couplings usually change sign for the cosmological scale based on the renormalized group equations~\cite{Shapiro:2008sf}.
+Hard fine-tuning is required for the couplings from the inflation to the current accelerating stage and moreover, the above condition is only effective for the one-loop perturbative corrections.
 Any higher-loop corrections require such conditions and that is not desired.
-The problems of the spacetime instability have been widely discussed and there are several proposals in the literature~\cite{Simon:1990jn,Simon:1991bm, Parker:1993dk,Anderson:2002fk,Frob:2013ht}.
-For instance, the higher-derivative curvature terms $R^{2}, { R }_{ \mu \nu }{ R }^{ \mu \nu }, R_{\mu\nu\kappa\lambda} R^{\mu\nu\kappa\lambda}$ are one-loop perturbative corrections for the gravity and non-perturbative effects might ensure the stability~\cite{Parker:1993dk}.
-For the effective field theories, these curvature terms appear only as the approximation terms from the unknown quantum gravity theories and the UV completion of QG might not have such higher-derivative curvature terms.
-It would be one of the most decent solutions for the spacetime stability althoguh we have no clear answer.
-After all, the standard effective field approaches of QG might have failed to describe the spacetime dynamics of the Universe.
-In the next section we will see that the effective field theory of the gravity causes the violation of the null energy condition.
+Furthermore, for $y>0$ where $\left| y \right|\ll O\left(1\right)$ the perturbations oscillate in the short time and they emit the high energy photons~\cite{Horowitz:1978fq} which is inconsistent with the cosmological observations.